malgebary/Azure-Route-Server-MicroHack/README.md

 	 exit-address-family
 	```

-   - Hit 'CTRL Z' to get back to enable mode and type 'wr' to save the configuration:
+   - Hit `CTRL Z` to get back to enable mode and type `wr` to save the configuration:

 ```
 	CSR#wr